kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

 ## 2024
+- I will be giving a talk at Carnegie Mellon University (CMU) in April!
 - Our abstract, entitled "Post-Quantum Secure Recursive Proofs of Isogeny Knowledge with Reduced Time Complexity" got accepted to Quantum Information Processing (QIP) 2024!
 I also applied for and received a student stipend to attend!
 - I will be a [Visiting Student Researcher](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) at the Simons Institute for their Fault Tolerance Quantum Coding workshop and
   Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!